osfp-Pakistan/eslint-config-arago/README.md

 - One for general JS, the default `@arago/eslint-config-arago`
 - One for React projects with JSX, `@arago/eslint-config-arago/react`

+It is also expected that files are formatted to the rules set out by https://github.com/prettier/prettier

 ## Installation

 `npm install --save-dev arago/eslint-config-arago`